Scyntrus/FactionMobs/README.md

 	SimpleClans - http://dev.bukkit.org/bukkit-plugins/simpleclans/
 	Kingdoms - https://www.spigotmc.org/resources/kingdoms-battle-for-land-might-and-glory-1-8-x-1-9.11833/

-If you are compiling for yourself, you can delete the unused packages under "com.gmail.scyntrus.ifactions".
+If you are compiling for yourself, you can delete the unused packages under "com.gmail.scyntrus.ifactions"
-The corresponding team plugin dependencies can be ignored.
+The corresponding team plugin dependencies can be removed from the pom.xml

 By default, the pom file is configure to look for these jars in the lib folder